ivao-brasil/booking.br.ivao.aero/README.md

-import ptBrTranslations from './pt-br' import enUsTranslations from './en-us' import frFrTranslations from './fr-fr' // add line below import frFrTranslations from './ru-ru' // 👈 Like this
+import ptBrTranslations from './pt-br' import enUsTranslations from './en-us' import frFrTranslations from './fr-fr' // add line below import ruRuTranslations from './ru-ru' // 👈 Like this

 const resources = {
   'pt-BR': ptBrTranslations,
   'en-US': enUsTranslations,
-  'en-US': ruRuTranslations,  // 👈 Add line like this 'fr-FR': frFrTranslations
+  'ru-RU': ruRuTranslations,  // 👈 Add line like this 'fr-FR': frFrTranslations
 }